lizard25/lizard25.github.io/README.md

 ![image of Self-Play Log](SelfPlayLog.png)
 #### Oral Presentation at ERN ([Emerging Researchers National](https://emerging-researchers.org/))
-"A Structured Query System for Document Mining for Large Databases with LLM Generated Data" Small part of a larger project I work(ed) on related to LLMs as an research assistant in a project funded by NASA
+"A Structured Query System for Document Mining for Large Databases with LLM Generated Data" Small part of a larger project I work(ed) on related to LLMs as an research assistant in a project funded by NASA under Dianeliz Ortiz Martes and Dr. Nezammodin N. Kachouie
 ![presentationTitleImage](ERNPresentationPic.jpg)
 #### CNN for ASL Character Classification
 I produced and trained a model to recognize sign language characters from the following dataset: [link to dataset](https://www.kaggle.com/datasets/grassknoted/asl-alphabet)